Sinai and Palestine campaign: Megiddo offensive

 As the dry season approached Allenby intended to advance to secure Tiberias, Haifa and the Yarmuk Valley towards Hauran, the Sea of Galilee and Damascus.
 The peoples inhabiting the region of the Sharon battlefield varied greatly in their background, religious beliefs and political outlook.
-Living from Jericho northwards, were indigenous Jews in Samaria, Moravians in Galilee, some Druse, Shi'a Metawals and a few Nussiri (pagans).
+Living from Jericho northwards, were indigenous Jews in Samaria, Moravians in Galilee [probably a confusion between two German Protestant groups, the Moravian Brethren who ran a leppers asylum in Jerusalem, and the much more numerous Templers, who had settled mainly in Galilee], some Druse, Shi'a Metawals and a few Nussiri (pagans).
 In the east were the Bedouin.
 In Haifa town, about half the population was Muslim and in Acre almost all were Muslim.
 On the Esdraelon Plain as far as Beisan were Sunni Arabs and one new Jewish colony near Afulah.
 Muslims, Christians and Jews lived in the foothill country of Northern Galilee.
 Christians of at least five denominations formed a large majority in and around Nazareth town.
 The inhabitants of the eastern part of this Northern Galilee area were predominantly indigenous Jews, who had always inhabited Tiberias and Safed.
 In the region of the Nablus battlefield, the inhabitants from Beersheba to Jericho were also quite diverse.
-The population was mainly Arab of the Sunni branch of Islam, with some Jewish colonists and Christians.
+The population was mainly Arab of the Sunni branch of Islam, with some Jews and Christians.
 At Nablus, they were almost exclusively Moslems excepting the less than 200 members of the Samaritan sect of original Jews.
 To the east of the Jordan Valley in the Es Salt district were Syrian and Greek Orthodox Christians, and near Amman, Circassians and Turkmans.